codefresh-io/docs.codefresh.io/_docs/deploy-your-containers/docker-swarm.md

 toc: true
 ---

-Codefresh can easily deploy your application to [Docker Swarm](https://docs.docker.com/engine/swarm/) using either [GUI or YAML]({{ site.baseurl }}/docs/configure-ci-cd-pipeline/pipelines/)  pipelines.
+Codefresh can easily deploy your application to [Docker Swarm](https://docs.docker.com/engine/swarm/) using [Codefresh pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/).

-You will need to provide
+You will need to provide:

 1. The `docker-stack.yml` that contains the definition of the application
 1. The host where your Docker Swarm is running